 DPZ's plans are often accompanied by Form-Based codes keyed to a Transect, an ordering device adapted by DPZ from the world of science.
 A geographical cross-section of a selected environment, that helps identify the habitats in which certain plants and animals thrive, the Transect has existed as an analytical tool used by scientists, such as Alexander von Humbolt, as early as the 18th century.
 As human beings also thrive in different habitats (some would never choose to live in the urban core, and some would wither in a rural place), the Transect can be applied to urban design.

-DPZ's Transect is a master planning tool that guides the placement and form of buildings and landscape, to allocate uses and densities, and to appropriately detail civic spaces, including the selection of tree types and lighting poles for thoroughfares.
+DPZ's Transect is a master planning tool that guides the placement and form of buildings and landscape, allocates uses and densities, and appropriately details civic spaces, including the selection of tree types and lighting poles for thoroughfares.
 A model Transect, depicted below, is included in the SmartCode.
-For simplicity is it divided into six zones, nicknamed "T-Zones", which increase in intensity of development towards the higher T-zones (T5 and T6) and decrease to the agrarian and then untouched natural condition (T2 and T1).
+For simplicity is it divided into six zones, nicknamed "T-Zones", which increase in intensity of development towards the higher T-zones (T5 and T6) and decrease to the agrarian and untouched natural conditions (T2 and T1).
 Many human settlements are organized this way, in which the walkable neighborhood with a center and an edge, provides this natural gradient.
-This can be seen in traditional towns around the world, from those recorded in the ancient scrolls of China to medieval english villages to pre-war american towns, that move from large, rural lots to more compact mixed-use main streets.
+This can be seen in traditional towns around the world, from those recorded in the ancient scrolls of China to medieval english villages to pre-war american towns.

-(Updated excerpt from 2000 Article in the Fordham Law Journal by Andrés Duany and Emily Talen - Making the Good Easy: The SmartCode Alternative)
+The following is an updated excerpt from a 2000 Article in the Fordham Law Journal by Andrés Duany and Emily Talen - Making the Good Easy: The SmartCode Alternative

 Transect is a geographic cross section of a region used to reveal a sequence of environments.
 For human occupied environments, this cross-section can be used to identify a set of habitats that vary by their level and intensity of urban character - a continuum that ranges from rural to urban.
 This range of environments is the basis for organizing the components of the built world: building, lot, land use, street, and all of the other physical elements of the human habitat.
 In each human habitat along the rural to urban Transect, “immersive” environments are created - places that have an integrity and coherence about them because of their particular combinations of elements.